Faculty & Staff

 Service implementation of programs that benefit minority populations and communities; issues that affect the mental, educational, and social development of children and youth

-Ruby Joseph, MPA is an Associate-In-Research in the Division of Child and Family Behavioral Health (CFBH), Department of Child and Family Studies.
+Ruby Joseph, MPA is an Assistant In Research in the Division of Child and Family Behavioral Health (CFBH), Department of Child and Family Studies.
 Her primary interests are in research, evaluation, and service implementation of programs that benefit minority populations and communities.
 She is particularly interested in issues that affect the mental, educational, and social development of children and youth.
 More recently, Ms. Joseph has focused her research efforts on educational disparities impacting Black and Brown students along the educational continuum from preschool through graduate school.

 Ms. Joseph was the Principal Investigator for a $30,000 USF anti-Black racism grant that studied the racial and educational challenges facing Black students in high school and college, in the Tampa Bay area.
 For the past seven years, Ms. Joseph has been the lead evaluator for an international, USF-not-for-profit-community-based partnership, that is implementing the HIPPY model in Liberia, West Africa.
 She conducts implementation and student outcome evaluation for this initiative and provides technical assistance on evaluation and data collection for WE-CARE, Inc., the lead agency for the initiative.